The Constitution of Trinity Memorial United Church

 a) See the Congregation's vision and support it

 b) Be objective and fair

 d) Have firm faith in God and be able to share that faith in a constructive manner

-The Secretary is elected by the congregation to keep records of the Board proceedings, preserve all relevant documents, and to conduct the Board’s correspondence.
+The Secretary is elected by the Congregation to keep records of the Board proceedings, preserve all relevant documents, and conduct the Board’s correspondence.

 The secretary will: